ymow/androme/README.md

 2. framework (e.g. android)
 3. extensions (e.g. android.widget) - *optional*

-There are babel minified versions for production (ES5) and non-babel versions for development (ES6).
+There are ES6 minified versions (*.min.js) and also ES6 non-minified versions.
+Browsers which do not support at least ES6 (under 5%) are not being supported due to this primarily being a development tool.

 The primary function "parseDocument" can be called on multiple elements and multiple times per session.
 The application will continuously and progressively build into a single entity with combined shared resources.

 NOTE: Calling "save" or "write" methods before the images have completely loaded can sometimes cause them to be excluded from the generated layout.
 In these cases you should use the "parseDocument" promise method "then" to set a callback for your commands.